IBM-Cloud/docs/cli/plugins/bluemix_admin/index.md

 <dl class="parml">
 <dt class="pt dlterm">&lt;plan_identifier&gt;</dt>
 <dd class="pd">The name or GUID of the service plan that you want to enable.
-If you enter a non-unique service name,
-you are prompted with service plans to choose from.
+If you enter a non-unique service name, for example "Standard" or "Basic," you are prompted with service plans that  to choose from.
 To identify a service plan name,  select the service category from the homepage, then select **Add** to view the services for that category.
-Click the service name to open the details view, then you can view which pricing plans are available for that service. </dd>
+Click the service name to open the details view, then you can view the names of the service plans that are available for that service. </dd>
 </dl>

 **Tip:** You can also use **ba esp** as an alias for the longer